I admit it, I was a self confessed corporate work-addict

 I’ve decided that I want to explore more of the world and I that I am going to make it work working for myself.

-This month I quit my job and am now my own boss.
+Last month I quit my job and am now my own boss.

 Dave has recently quit his corporate job too and we are going to take some time off and also be a freelance team for the rest of this year.
 Dave’s been my editor and proof-reader for months now so I know he is going to be a great help.